-- Hot food holding cabinets are used in commercial kitchens to keep food warm until it is served. - While available in many shapes and sizes, interior volumes around 21.4 ft were reported as typical in many settings in EIA Technology Forecast Updates (2018).
-FEMP currently lists 22.4 ft as a representative unit size. - Annual unit energy consumption can range from < 1,000 to > 30,000 kWh/y, depending on size, efficiency, and usage. - Energy performance metric is "Idle Energy Consumption Rate" in Watts, measured using ASTM Standard F2140-11. - There are no Federal standards for hot food holding cabinets, but seven States have identical standards. - The first State standard took effect in California in 2006; this standard is now considered the typical or "baseline" product.
-It is also equivalent to the ENERGY STAR V. 1.0 Specification that went into effect in August 2003. - ENERGY STAR V. 2.0 went into effect in October 2011. - Maximum Idle Energy Consumption Rate for products $12 \le V < 28$ : - State standards: $\leq 40 \times V$ (baseline) - ENERGY STAR V. 2.0: $\leq$ 2.0 × V + 254 (about 65% below baseline) where V is interior volume in ft. - The most efficient products are about 80% below baseline. - Energy savings achieved with insulation, automatic door closers, magnetic door gaskets, and Dutch doors (half-doors).
+- Hot food holding cabinets are used in commercial kitchens to keep food warm until it is served. - While available in many shapes and sizes, interior volumes around 21.4 ft3 were reported as typical in many settings in EIA Technology Forecast Updates (2018).
+FEMP currently lists 22.4 ft3 as a representative unit size. - Annual unit energy consumption can range from < 1,000 to > 30,000 kWh/y, depending on size, efficiency, and usage. - Energy performance metric is "Idle Energy Consumption Rate" in Watts, measured using ASTM Standard F2140-11. - There are no Federal standards for hot food holding cabinets, but seven States have identical standards. - The first State standard took effect in California in 2006; this standard is now considered the typical or "baseline" product.
+It is also equivalent to the ENERGY STAR V. 1.0 Specification that went into effect in August 2003. - ENERGY STAR V. 2.0 went into effect in October 2011. - Maximum Idle Energy Consumption Rate for products $12 \le V \le 28$: - State standards: $\leq 40 \times V$ (baseline) - - ENERGY STAR V. 2.0: \leq 2.0 × V + 254 (about 65% below baseline) - where V is interior volume in ft3. - The most efficient products are about 80% below baseline. - Energy savings achieved with insulation, automatic door closers, magnetic door gaskets, and Dutch doors (half-doors). - Advanced Case: Increased market incentives are expected to drive efficiency improvements.
+However, because cost does not scale with efficiency, there is no significant expected change in cost.